3tternp/officeops_platform/README.md

 - Role-aware views and actions aligned with existing RBAC

 ### ⚠️ Risk Assessment
+- **Governed intake and ownership**: Risks are created through a guided 4-step wizard with ISO-aligned validation and explicit owner assignment.
-- **Complete CRUD operations**: Create, read, update, and delete risk assessments
+- **Complete lifecycle management**: Create, read, update, and delete assessments with edit modals that preserve historical context.
-- **Multi-step risk creation**: Comprehensive 4-step risk assessment wizard
-- **Risk editing capability**: Full edit functionality with pre-populated data
-- **Risk identification**: Comprehensive risk cataloging with asset integration
-- **Impact analysis**: Quantitative risk assessment with pre/post treatment scoring
-- **Mitigation planning**: Detailed risk response strategies and treatment planning
-- **Treatment tracking**: Progress monitoring and status management
+- **Impact and treatment rigor**: Pre/post treatment scoring, residual risk tracking, and mitigation planning with action progress.
+- **Asset-aware identification**: Risks can be tied directly to assets, access flows, and documents to improve traceability.
-- **Review scheduling**: Automated risk review reminders with customizable frequency
+- **Review and expiry discipline**: Automated review scheduling, reminders, and evidence capture for each cycle.
-- **Risk register management**: Sortable table with bulk operations and filtering
+- **Register operations**: Sortable/filterable register with bulk actions, CSV export/import, and template guidance.
-- **Visual risk analytics**: Interactive heat maps and comprehensive reporting dashboards
-- **Template support**: CSV template download and risk register upload functionality
+- **Analytics and reporting**: Heat maps, dashboards, and a maintained [Risk Posture Report](docs/risk-assessment-report.md) for executives.

 ### 🎓 Learning Management
 - **Course creation**: Interactive learning content